 National Heart Centre Singapore (NHCS), a member of the

-Women are more likely than men to experience other signs of a heart attack.
-These include:
+Women are more likely than men to experience other signs of a heart attack such as:

 Shortness of breath